73% of participants reported that they were pushed to digitise their business process.

 Above all, you will save time, reduce costs and eliminate paper.

 In other words, a digital process will allow you to carry out a site inspection more rapidly than a manual one.
 In addition, you can say good bye to paper documents and hello to more efficient ways of recording and storing data and information.

 We hosted this webinar to show you how to turn inspections into an easy digital process using Kianda platform.
 During the webinar, Osvaldo demonstrates how to use a site inspection app, along with the advantages.

 Don’t miss out!

-Key advantages of using digital inspection checklists
+-Key advantages of using a digital inspection checklist

 Osvaldo is the CEO of Kianda Technologies with almost two decades of experience in the IT industry has developed many successful enterprise solutions across a broad range of technologies.
 He is the subject matter expert in digital workplace collaboration solutions.